What You Need to Know About Materials Scientist

 - Perform experiments and computer modeling to study the nature, structure, and physical and chemical properties of metals and their alloys, and their responses to applied forces.

-When polled, Materials Scientists say the following skills are most frequently used in their jobs:
+Materials Scientists state the following job skills are important in their day-to-day work.

 Science: Using scientific rules and methods to solve problems.